 Cyclophosphamide (Cytoxan) is a chemotherapy drug for cancer.
 It is given orally or through a vein (intravenously).
 Cyclophosphamide is most likely to be prescribed in cases of severe lung or kidney involvement.
 Immunosuppressants prescribed for lupus include azathioprine (Imuran), methotrexate, and mycophenolic acid (Myfortic).

-Biologics are a newer class of drug available for treating lupus.
+Biologics are a newer class of drugs available for treating lupus.
 Biologics are genetically engineered antibodies, or proteins used by the immune system to identify and neutralize substances.
-Benlysta (Belimumab) was approved in 2011 by the Food and Drug Administration (FDA), making it the first new drug approved to treat lupus in more than 50 years.
-Benlysta can be self-injected at home or administered as an intravenous infusion.
-Rituxan (Rituximab) is another biologic.
-Rituxan is used off-label to treat lupus and is given as an intravenous infusion.
+Belimumab (Benlysta) was approved in 2011 by the FDA, making it the first new drug approved to treat lupus in more than 50 years.
+Benlysta can be self-injected at home or given as an intravenous (IV) infusion.
+In 2021, anifrolumab-fnia (Saphnelo), another biologic, was approved to treat lupus.
+This drug is given as an infusion in a hospital or clinic.
+Rituximab (Rituxan), a biologic used off-label to treat lupus, is also given as an IV infusion.

 Lupus can cause a wide array of symptoms.
 Some lupus symptoms can become severe enough to be life-threatening, while others can cause disability or lowered quality of life.
 Symptom management medications can help manage some lupus symptoms, but unlike DMARDs, they do not treat the underlying disease.